 3. Microsoft Copilot (formerly Bing Chat)

 It was only a matter of time before Bing followed suit with an integration of OpenAI's ChatGPT technology.
-Copilot (formerly Bing Chat) is primarily there to make searching for content easier.
-The chatbot responds to the user's question with an answer and suitable search results.
-It has access to the Internet and uses external websites to generate chat responses and can therefore answer questions on current topics.
-While the original Bing Chat was intended more as a competitor to the Google search engine, the new chatbot, renamed Copilot, is now intended to be a stronger competitor to ChatGPT.
-The use of Copilot requires a Microsoft account and is available either in a free version or in the commercial tariff Copilot Pro (22 € / month / user).
-Copilot Pro enables the integration of Copilot into the web versions of Word, Excel, PowerPoint and Outlook.
+Copilot (formerly Bing Chat) is an AI productivity platform primarily used to facilitate content searches.
+Copilot integrates applications such as Word, Excel, Outlook, and Teams for research, data analysis, and document creation.
+Microsoft Copilot uses GPT-4o, OpenAI's latest model, which is optimized for a wide range of applications.
+The chatbot responds to user queries with an answer and relevant search results.
+It has access to the internet and uses external websites to generate chat responses, enabling it to answer questions on current topics.
+The on-device AI feature for Windows 11 is particularly noteworthy, as it enables text generation in the Notepad app using local AI models, even without an internet connection or Microsoft 365 subscription.
+Copilot requires a Microsoft account and is available in either a free version or the commercial Copilot Pro plan ($22/month/user).
 Users with a separate Microsoft 365 Personal or Family subscription can also use Copilot in the desktop versions of these applications.

 4. Google Gemini (formerly Google Bard)